 - Is exploitative of others (e.g., takes advantage of others to achieve his or her own ends)

 - Lacks empathy (e.g., is unwilling to recognize or identify with the feelings and needs of others)

 - Is often envious of others or believes that others are envious of him or her

 - Regularly shows arrogant, haughty behaviors or attitudes

 I could sort of see myself in all of these, but not to the extent of “grandiose,” “preoccupied,” “exploitative,” or “ excessive.”
 The dear man with whom I live now happens to be a therapist, so I asked him.
 Luckily, he said I wasn’t a narcissist.
 However, I do think it’s wise to take a hard look at our own attitudes and behaviors.
 When you’re in the midst of the grief and trauma of divorce, you might not always show your best side.
 I certainly didn’t.
-There will be a time when you can look back and forgive yourself and your ex.
+There will be a time when you can look back when reflecting after divorce and actually forgive yourself and your ex.
 You can work on yourself to become a better person, which will serve you and any new relationship you have.
 Because you’re reading this article, you’re already interested in improving yourself, so congratulations!

 My favorite spiritual teacher, the psychiatrist David R Hawkins, writes, “One benefit from a life crisis is greater self-awareness.
 The situation is overwhelming, and we are forced to stop all of our diversionary games, take a good look at our life situation, and re-evaluate our beliefs, goals, values, and life direction.”

 One way I had of looking at my situation was to write poetry about it.
-Here’s a poem I wrote when I dropped my belief that I was a victim and better understood what my ex was going through.
+Here’s a poem I wrote when I dropped my belief that I was a victim of a narcissist and better understood what my ex was going through.
 It’s meant to be a poem of forgiveness and empathy, and it appears in my book, Untying the Knot.